DignidadLiteraria: Purpose

 The hashtag was first used in relation to the controversy surrounding American Dirt in a tweet by Roberto Lovato on January 22, "The fight is just starting.
 Stay tuned for #DignidadLiteraria."
 The campaign was officially announced on Twitter on January 26 with a call to action, "We call on Latinx writers, artists, & rebels to join us in staging actions this coming week: inspired, angry, beautiful actions that will draw the nation's attention to a community of 60 million left off of bookshelves & out of the national dialogue, a community targeted because the humanity of our stories is still being muted."
 The campaign calls for actions on Twitter, Instagram, and in real life.

 Response

 In response to the grassroots call to action, on Twitter thousands of tweets that used the hashtag #DignidadLiteraria were tweeted, readings were held, 11 cities held events in a matter of days, and books by Latino authors were virally shared and promoted on social media platforms.

 On January 30 REFORMA, the national association to promote library and information services to Latinos and Spanish speaking, issued a "Statement in Solidarity with #DignidadLiteraria".
 In the statement REFORMA indicated they had started discussions to establish a dedicated reading list and annual Adult Fiction Award "highlighting the stories that are written by and resonate with Latinos."
 They called on their members to "be a part of this movement."
 REFORMA has 20 active chapters.

+Following Gurba's review of American Dirt, publications such as The New York Times and The New Yorker, asked Gurba to write further editorials on Cummins' novel.
+Gurba has described how these large media outlets, "wanted me to continue doing this anti-American Dirt song and dance for clicks and it got stale very quickly.
+The offers were so narrow in terms of what people wanted me to discuss and how they wanted me to discuss it and the anger that they wanted me to perform".